-Pilot for Canadian airline charged with being impaired
+Police say pilot on Canadian airline found passed out drunk

-CALGARY, Alberta (AP) — A pilot for Canadian carrier Sunwing Airlines faces charges after police allege he was impaired and passed out over his seat before takeoff.
+CALGARY, Alberta (AP) — Canadian police have charged a pilot for Sunwing Airlines with impairment after he was allegedly found passed out over his seat before takeoff early Saturday.

-Police say the pilot boarded the Boeing 737 in Calgary early Saturday for a flight that was scheduled to make stops in Regina and Winnipeg before continuing on to Cancun, Mexico.
+Police said the pilot boarded the Boeing 737 with 99 passengers and six crew members in Calgary, Alberta for a flight that was scheduled to make stops in Regina, Saskatchewan and Winnipeg, Manitoba before continuing on to Cancun, Mexico.

-But before it took off, police say the gate crew as well as crewmembers on the aircraft indicated he was behaving strangely.
+But before it took off, police said the gate crew as well as crewmembers on the aircraft indicated he was behaving strangely.

-Calgary Sgt.
-Paul Stacey said the co-pilot found the captain passed out in the cockpit.
+Police allege the co-pilot found the pilot passed out in the cockpit.

 Most Read Stories